close

 Although there are spare-parts markets in all of Ghana's main regional and capital towns, one can buy a wide variety of imported car parts from Europe and other parts of the world in the busy Abossey Okai market in Accra, Ghana.
 The market is well-known for its huge selection of new and used car components, making it a popular stop for people who want to fix or improve their automobiles.

 Location of Kokompe Spare Parts Dealers and Scrub in Accra, Ghana is on Darkuman Road.
-The main category for Kokompe Spare Parts Dealers and Shops is New vehicle dealers.
+The main category for Kokompe Spare Parts Dealers and Shops is new vehicle dealers.

 20-mile-long Suame Magazine is an unofficial industrial sector near Kumasi, Ghana.
 The open-air manufacturing lines, timber booths, and concrete factories are staffed by more than 200,000 trained employees.
 Each day, the 12,000 small companies headquartered at Suame Magazine exchange almost a million dollars.
 The area developed in the 1930s, centered on an armory from the colonial era.
 A series of economic reforms in the 1970s caused Ghana's economy to collapse, and as a result, the flow of imported spare parts was cut off.
 Skilled mechanics began to work for themselves, learning to make and refurbish spare parts to supplement the supply of imports that were becoming increasingly scarce.